Cleft Lip/palate-Ectodermal Dysplasia syndrome (CLPED1)

 CLPED1 Ectodermal Dysplasia, Cleft Lip And Palate, Mental Retardation, and Syndactyly Ectodermal Dysplasia; Margarita Island Type Ectodermal Dysplasia, Type 4; ED4 Margarita Island ectodermal dysplasia; Zlotogora-Ogur Syndrome

-What gene change causes Cleft Lip/palate-Ectodermal Dysplasia syndrome?
+What gene change causes Cleft Lip/Palate-Ectodermal Dysplasia syndrome?

 Mutations in the NECTIN1 gene are responsible for causing the syndrome.
 It is inherited in an autosomal recessive pattern.
 However, other 15 genes have been described for orofacial cleftings that may be or may be not accopanied by ectrodermal dysplasia.

-What are the main symptoms of Cleft Lip/palate-Ectodermal Dysplasia syndrome?
+What are the main symptoms of Cleft Lip/Palate-Ectodermal Dysplasia syndrome?

 The 3 main features of this rare disease are:

-• Ectrodactyly: this leads to lobster-claw hands and feet
+• Ectrodactyly: This leads to lobster-claw hands and feet

 • Ectodermic dysplasia: fine, short hair, absent eyebrows and eyelashes, nails that do not develop properly